 I graduated in Foreign Languages at the University of Bologna in June 2013.

 In March 2014 I left home with my boyfriend, a backpack and a one-way-ticket to Turkey with the final aim to reach Australia.
 I traveled and worked in the Big Island for a year and then I went off to New Zealand for some adventures with a van.
 On the way back to Italy I stopped for a month in Sri Lanka, which was a really precious trip.

 I have always been fascinated and attracted by photography: I like its capacity of grasping a moment that will never repeat itself identically, being able to show it and transfer those feelings and stories to someone else .
 But it was only during my travels where I realized that photography was not just a hobby and that it was growing like a passion.

 Once I got back home in January 2016, I decided to learn more about this subject and started a one year photography course at the school Spazio Labo' | Center of Photography in Bologna.
 In that year I managed to develop two different projects: the former is a personal work, called 'A better place, a better time' where I tried to investigate my unease as a young woman who feels stuck between past and future; the latter is a documentary project made in collaboration with a friend of mine, Giulia Zaccaria, in which we depicted the daily life of a small Sinti community in the city of Forlì, Italy.

-Since August 2017, I have been living in Mexico City studying photography at the center AAVI – Academy of Visual Arts, where I managed to win a scholarship with a project called 'Terremoti Fantasma'.
+Since August 2017, I have been living in Mexico City where I studied photography at the center AAVI – Academy of Visual Arts.
+Here I managed to win a scholarship with a project called 'Terremoti Fantasma'.